usafa-astro-331/astro-331-2024-fall/labs/02_remote_sensing/README.md

 - Note this scale for later use after the lab.

-- Repeat these steps for the large resolution chart.
+- Repeat these steps for the large resolution chart where necessary (only necessary when the distance gets so great that you cannot identify individual lines on the standard resolution chart).

 <img src="sources\ISO_12233-reschart big.svg" alt="ISO_12233-reschart" style="zoom: 33%;" />